 - Go for unexpected pairings.

 Of course, you can also apply any combination of the tips.
-Would combine the tips, be technically a sixth tip? 😉 Who knows?
-It doesn’t matter!
-Have fun dressing for outside. 😉 Stay warm.
+Have fun dressing for outside.
+Stay warm.

-A skirt should show about two inch (5 cm) out of the coat for the best look.
+Tip: A skirt/dress hem should show about two inch (5 cm) out of the coat for the best look.

 Photos of me: G. Kramm